-Have you ever made a pumpkin pie in a deep dish pie pan?
-That one can of pumpkin puree is not enough, but 2 is too much!
-That’s how this gluten-free sweet potato pumpkin pie was born.
+This gluten-free pie combines sweet potato pumpkin pie for the perfect holiday dessert.
 The filling is already dairy-free and the crust can be made dairy-free too with an easy substitution.

 The sweet potato is such a perfect addition to the pumpkin.
 It is naturally sweet, so less sugar/sweetener is needed.
 Just one medium-sized sweet potato added to the filling makes just the right amount for a deep dish pie.